Gravitational Wave luminosity distance in viscous cosmological models: Conclusions and outlook

 More specifically, for a $\Lambda$CDM-like viscous model, the gravitational distance given in Eq.~\eqref{eq:25} exhibits a constant asymptotic value at redshifts $z>1$ as given by the parameter $\Xi_0$.
 For the case of perturbative amplitude of $\alpha/H_0$, $\Xi_0$ can actually be interpreted as usually done \cite{key-4} for the parametrization of Eq.~\eqref{eq:parametrization} and consequently forecast whether it will be possible to discriminate the presence shear viscosity from futuristic surveys, such as LISA and ET.
 Our analysis indicates that non-perfect fluids with a shear viscosity could be studied in details up to values of the $\alpha$ of few percents of $H_0$.

 On the contrary, non-perturbative values of the shear viscosity ($\alpha\gtrsim H_0$) could be easily distinguished from all the class of models compatible with Eq.~\eqref{eq:parametrization} and there are two reasons for that: \begin{itemize} \item{first of all, the offset value $\Xi_0$ exponentially grows with $\alpha/H_0$.
 This means that a large deviation of $d^{\,GW}_L$ from the EM luminosity distance could be easily detectable, if present.} \item{Secondly, the redshift dependence of $d_L^{\,GW}/d_L^{\,EM}$ largely differs from the parametric fitting functions in Eq.~\eqref{eq:parametrization}, also at intermediate redshifts around $z\sim 1$ (see the curve for $\alpha = 10\,H_0$ in Fig.~\ref{fig:Luminosity-distance-ratio-LCDM}).} \end{itemize} As a final remark, we stress that the behaviour of $d_L^{\,GW}/d_L^{\,EM}$ for small redshifts ($z\ll 1$), is insensitive to $\Omega_{m0}$ and depends only linearly on the ratio $\alpha/H_0$, regardless of its amplitude.
 For this kind of close sources, the independent estimation of $z$, $d_L^{\,EM}$ and $d_L^{\,GW}$ may allow to have independent measurements of $H_0$ and $\alpha$ rather than just their ratio.
+This is also likely in view of the use the three-dimensional cross-correlation technique for GWs sources and galaxies \cite{Mukherjee:2020hyn,Mukherjee:2020mha}.
 Such a scenario could provide a highly promising test to estimate the shear viscosity if the precision concerning the measurement of $d_L^{\,GW}$ would dramatically increase in the next years.